 A perfect situation would be two Manual/Hand Timekeepers with a Manual/Hand Time Recorder at the start and an identical team at the finish.
-Personnel are not always available for this "perfect" situation so it is suggested that the Primary Manual/Hand Timekeepers at the start and at the finish each operate ONLY ONE manual timekeeping device.
+Personnel are not always available for this "perfect" situation, so it is suggested that the Primary Manual/Hand Timekeepers at the start and at the finish each operate ONLY ONE manual timekeeping device.
 The Secondary Start and Secondary Finish Manual/Hand Timekeepers can then operate another manual timekeeping device and also fulfill the duties of a Manual/Hand Time Recorder.
 This will encourage accuracy and teamwork and will result in a better educational atmosphere.

-In SLALOM events, should two competitors be approaching the finish in close proximity and there may not be enough time for both Manual/Hand Timekeepers to time the first competitor, read off and record the elapsed times and reset for the second competitor, it is suggested that the Primary Finish Manual/Hand Timekeeper records a time for the first competitor to cross the line and the Secondary Finish Manual/Hand Timekeeper records a time for the second competitor to cross the line.
-An indication must then be made as to whether the recorded times are a "P" (primary) time or an "S" (secondary) time.
+In Slalom events, should two competitors be approaching the finish in close proximity, there may not be enough time for both Manual/Hand Timekeepers to time the first competitor, read off and record the time of day, and reset for the second competitor.
+It is suggested that the Primary Finish Manual/Hand Timekeeper records a time for the first competitor to cross the line, and the Secondary Finish Manual/Hand Timekeeper records a time for the second competitor to cross the line.
+An indication must be made as to whether the recorded times are a "P" (primary) time or an "S" (secondary) time.

-In "simpler" situations with one watch, record and read aloud the time of the first competitor with the display in plain view, press the time button for the second passage without viewing the watch.
+In "simpler" situations with one watch, read aloud and record the time of the first competitor with the display in plain view, press the time button for the second passage without viewing the watch.
 You may view the second passage time of day, after having reached agreement on the first competitor's time of day.
+Prior to race day, verify the watches being used will allow for retrieval of times.